 However, unless someone is independently wealthy, it could be one of the most important forms of insurance to have, especially at a younger age.
 There are many who fall into this age group – particularly those in the financial, medical, or legal professions – who’ve invested a great deal in their education, may still have student loan debt to repay, and need a level of protection to meet their financial obligations in case of a disability.

 None of us plan on becoming disabled, but the sobering reality is that nearly one in four Americans will become disabled before they retire.
 Most disabilities are not caused by accidents but by muscle, bone, and joint disorders, as well as cancer, heart disease, diabetes and other illnesses.
+Back injuries are a common injury that can result in disability and often requires spinal disc regeneration procedures that involves long period s of recovery.
 And that’s precisely why individual disability insurance is an integral part of a comprehensive financial safety net, especially for people who are in their peak earning years and who might not be able to afford the financial impact of a serious disability.

 Disability insurance helps replace income lost due to illness or injury, and buying disability insurance while young and healthy means the cost is less expensive than purchasing when older – much lower than what people believe.
 The cost goes up almost 40 percent when a 30-year-old waits until age 40 to buy disability insurance.
 Purchasing disability insurance young lets you lock in your costs so rates can’t be increased, and groups like students and medical residents may qualify for a discount.